Brian Connolly: New Sweet and reunions

 During the early 1990s, Connolly played the European "oldies" circuit and occasional outdoor festivals in Europe with the band.

 On 22 March 1992, a heavy-duty tape recorder was stolen from the band's van while they were performing the Bristol Hippodrome with Mud.
 The tape recorder contained demos of four new songs and approximately 20 mixes.

 Legal problems continued over use of the Sweet name between Connolly and Andy Scott.
 In something of a truce, both parties agreed to distinguish their group's name to help promoters and fans.
 The New Sweet became Brian Connolly's Sweet and Andy Scott's band became Andy Scott's Sweet.
-Connolly and The New Sweet continued to tour UK and Europe.
+Connolly and the New Sweet continued to tour UK and Europe.

-In 1994, The New Sweet played in Dubai, and appeared at the Galleria Theatre, Hyatt Regency and Bahrain.
+In 1994, the New Sweet played in Dubai, and appeared at the Galleria Theatre, Hyatt Regency and Bahrain.
 By this time, Connolly had healed the differences with Steve Priest and Mick Tucker, and was invited to the wedding of Priest's eldest daughter, Lisa.
 At the private function, for which Priest specially flew back to England, Priest and Connolly performed together.

 Let's Go and solo work (1995–1996)

 In 1995, Connolly released a new album, Let's Go, backed up with merchandising.
 His partner Jean, whom he had met a few years earlier, gave birth to a son that year.
 In 1995, Jean succeeded in locating Connolly's biological family.
 An aunt in Ontario, Canada, revealed that Connolly's true birth mother had died in 1989.
 She also informed him that he had a living brother and sister, whom he met up with in England.

-On 2 November 1996, British TV network Channel 4 aired a programme Don't Leave Me This Way, which examined Connolly's time as a pop star with The Sweet, the subsequent decline in the band's popularity, and the impact on the band members.
+On 2 November 1996, British TV network Channel 4 aired a programme Don't Leave Me This Way, which examined Connolly's time as a pop star with the Sweet, the subsequent decline in the band's popularity, and the impact on the band members.
+Connolly had suffered a series of heart attacks in 1981, and in the documentary was shaking constantly and walking with a limp.
 The show revealed Connolly's ill health, but also that he was continuing with his concert dates at Butlins, where Connolly and his band had appeared a number of times on tour during the early 1990s.

 Connolly's final concert was at the Bristol Hippodrome on 5 December 1996, with Slade II and John Rossall's Glitter Band Experience.